 Through this support, the EPA aims to boost the critical role local councils play to reduce waste sent to landfill, increase NSW's recycling rates and resource efficiency, and reduce litter and illegal dumping.

-Under the Local Government Waste and Resource Recovery Program, the EPA will provide $70 in support through 2017-21, including
+Under the Local Government Waste and Resource Recovery Program, the EPA will provide support and funding through 2017-21, including

 About regional waste groups and their strategies

 The EPA supports regional collaboration between local councils.
 This collaboration is critical to meet NSW's goals under Waste Less, Recycle More.